PedroZappa/42-sogrape-hackathon/README.md

 # About

 - `Hack'a'Wine` is a Data Visualization app that allows users to explore and filter through wine prices over a range of brands on sale on several online and retail stores.
-- It leverages (https://streamlit.io/)[streamlit] to create responsive dashboard.

 # Usage